-- 6.1 If a change to characteristics of a Recording Point comprises:- - (a) a change of category in Part A or Part B within Appendix A; - (b) a change in the requirements of a timing standard in Appendix B; - (c) a change in the magnitude of Berthing Offset; or - (d) a change to a lower category of timing standard; and there are reasonable grounds for believing there to be a financial impact on a Performance Regime in a Track Access Agreement, then the potentially affected Access Party shall be entitled to notify the other that it wishes to negotiate with a view to neutralising that financial impact.
+- 6.1 Monitoring Points can only be introduced (by re-classification from a Delay Reporting Point) or removed (by de-classification to a Delay Reporting Point) for specific Operators as a result of a change to the TAA that is agreed by the Access Parties and approved by ORR.
+The recording functionality of that location must not be removed from the PMS. - 6.2 Delay Reporting Points (that are not Monitoring Points) can only be removed (de-classified) as part of the RCPR process where agreement is received from all affected Parties.
+Any declassification of a Delay Reporting Point should be made to a Station Timing Point or Timing Point but the recording functionality of that location must not be removed from the PMS. - 6.3 Station Timing Points can be re-classified and or de-classified for a specific Operator, but locations should not ordinarily be removed from the PMS.
+See also Section 8.4. - 6.41 If a change to characteristics of a Recording Point comprises: - - (a) a change of category in Part A or Part B within within Paragraph 4.6Appendix A; - (b) a change in the requirements of a timing standard in Section 8Appendix B; - (c) a change in the magnitude of Berthing Offset; or - (d) a change to a lower category of timing standard; and there are reasonable grounds for believing there to be a financial impact on a Performance Regime in a Track Access Agreement, then the potentially affected Access Party shall be entitled to notify the other that it wishes to negotiate with a view to neutralising that financial impact.